Stasis dermatitis and ulcersVenous stasis ulcers; Ulcers - venous; Venous ulcer; Venous insufficiency - stasis dermatitis; Vein - stasis dermatitis

 - Swelling in the leg

 At first, the skin of the ankles and lower legs may look thin or tissue-like.
-You may slowly get brown stains on the skin.
+You may slowly get brown coloring of the skin.

 The skin may become irritated or crack if you scratch it.
 It may also become red or swollen, crusted, or weepy.